Applying this one badminton technique strengthens your relationship with stakeholders

 I can remember the squeak of my green flash shoes on the court.

 And of how much running I would do to get to that shuttlecock.
-Often ending up on my backside in the process.

 One thing I was taught very early on was the importance of getting back to centre after taking a shot.